badgerloop-software/website-page-devkit/README.md

 You can add your own CSS styling to [main.css](main.css), or do it within [index.html](index.html).

+## What should my page look like?

+We came up with a lot of great ideas already.
+The notes from
+the meeting can be viewed in [site.jpg](site.jpg) and [notes.jpg](notes.jpg)!

 ## Help

 If you have any further questions contact Vaughn Kottler on the Badgerloop Slack or via email at [vkottler@wisc.edu](vkottler@wisc.edu).